startupjs/startupjs/README.md

 validateSchema: true
 ```

 **NOTE**: All 3 mechanisms are integrated for their simpler use into the ORM system.
-We are working on the guide on how to use them with the ORM.
+We are working on a guide on how to use them with the ORM.
 If you want help properly integrating it into your production project, please file an issue or contact [cray0000](https://github.com/cray0000) directly via email.

 ## Contributing & Troubleshooting